charlotteeuw/Epitech-Tek1/README.md

 # Epitech Projects Repository

 Welcome to my Epitech projects repository!
-This repository contains the projects I completed during my time at Epitech, showcasing my skills and experiences in computer science and software engineering.
+This repository contains the projects I completed during my first year at Epitech, showcasing my skills and experiences in computer science and software engineering.

 ## Table of Contents